 Yes.
-The Land Transport Rule: Operator Licensing 2007 places a number of obligations on a holder of a vehicle recovery service licence - a tow operator.
+The Land Transport Rule: Operator Licensing 2007 places obligations on a holder of a vehicle recovery service licence - a tow operator.

 What is the complaints process?

 It depends of the severity of the issue.
-3 options are available:
+Three options are available: